Legal Guidelines

 Article 7

 511 IAC 7-32 through 49, commonly referred to "Article 7," contains Indiana's special education rules.
+Article 7 is Indiana's execution of the federal IDEA.
 Article 7 includes the most recent updates as of May 2019.

 IDOE Parent Notice of Procedural Safeguards (English)